Green energy explained

 This is often a misconception about green energy.
 In our experience, green tariffs often work out cheaper, making them not only good for the planet, but also good for your wallet.

 It couldn’t be easier.
 Click the COMPARE ENERGY PRICES button at the top of our switching page.
-When you’re presented with the list of suppliers and prices you can filter this by green energy deals only.
+When you’re presented with the list of suppliers and prices, simply look for the tariffs labelled as green or renewable

 How do I know my energy is green?